Yigit-Korkmaz/Kapanmayan-Saka-Virusu/README.md

 Kapanmayan-Saka-Virusu
 ======================

-Bu virüs zararsızdır.
-Kapatmak için: Görev Yöneticisi -> Hizmetler -> "wscript" adlı hizmeti  delete ediniz.
+This virus is harmless.
+To close the Task Manager -> Services -> "WScript"'s sure to delete the service.